Becker County Drainage Systems 11, 12, 13, and 14

 During the 2015 and 2016 seasons, the District conducted an extensive inventory of the four public drainage ditches within its jurisdiction -- Becker County Ditches 11, 12, 13, and 14.
 The inventory results helped the District and the Becker Soil and Water Conservation District target and prioritize areas for future best management practices.

 Ditches 11 & 12 (also known as Campbell Creek), located north of Floyd lake, had a few areas along the ditch system with "improvement potential" for sediment and phosphorous reductions, mainly along Ditch 12, in the downstream wooded area where severe streambank erosion was noted in multiple areas.
 There was only one potential location in the cultivated area for improvements as this area had extensive installations of best management practices completed in 2011 and 2012.
 The report also noted various beaver activity that had caused localized flooding and vegetation loss in certain areas.

 Ditch 13 & 14, there were no "improvement potential" areas identified, only beaver dams or debris were noted which are addressed through the drainage system maintenance.
 Most of Ditches 13 & 14 run through wetland areas or through the City of Detroit Lakes urban area.

 The inventory results were sent to landowners with "improvement potential".
 The District received positive landowner feedback indicating a high interest in working together to implement improvements on their property.

-The District contracts with local trappers who eliminate the beaver and will often hand remove dams.
-It is sometimes necessary to hire contractors who operate excavators to remove larger structures once the beaver are trapped out.
+The District contracts with local trappers to remove the beaver and remove small dams.
+It is sometimes necessary to hire contractors who operate excavators or use explosives to remove larger blockages, sediment, or tree snags.